GoogleCloudPlatform/ramble/README.md

 Ramble can be used to configure a variety of experiments for applications.
 These can include anything from:
  - Scientific parameter sweeps
- - Performance focused scalaing studies
+ - Performance focused scaling studies
  - Compiler flag sweeps

 To install ramble and configure your experiment workspace, make sure you have